-Inside: Decluttering toys can feel overwhelming, especially if you have a bigger family.
-After a lot of trial and error, I’ve come up with eight questions that will make getting rid of toy clutter SO much easier.
+Inside: Decluttering kids’ toys can feel overwhelming because what if you declutter something you end up regretting later?
+After a lot of trial and error – and five kids – I’ve come up with seven rules for decluttering toys that will make the decision-making process so much easier.

 When I first read The Life-Changing Magic of Tidying Up, toy after toy (after much debate) went into garbage bags for donation.